lisagarcia13/PocketDex/README.md

 #### MVP

-- Find and use external api
+- Each Pokemon will display their characteristics when clicked on
-- Create Search bar to allow user to search for Pokemon
+- Create a search bar to allow user to search for Pokemon
 - Have buttons that are organized by Pokemon Regions

 #### PostMVP